canjs/canjs/docs/can-guides/commitment/recipes/text-editor/text-editor.md

 - Add a `Funky` `<button>` that when clicked, will add `funky` to the className of the content selected in the editable area.
-- The button should have a className of `bold`.
+- The button should have a className of `funky`.
 - We are only concerned with `Funk-ify` text selected within a single element.
 We will make the `Funky` button able to `Funk-ify` text selected across elements later.